Last Updated on

 I don’t often stay at resorts because I tend to wander off property.
 When I do find myself at a resort, I always realize how convenient and lovely they are, and try to remember that for the future.
 The various pools at Las Palomas Puerto Penasco were a treat.
 Even during the height of the day, there were enough pools to not feel crowded.
 The lazy river was a big hit with families.
 Rafts cost five dollars to purchase at the gift shop.

 At the pool closest to the beach, daily aquatic aerobics classes are available to all Las Palomas guests.

 The property has an 18 hole, par 72 Jack Nicklaus designed golf course.

-Since Las Palomas is located on the beach, there are many beachfront activities available for hotel guests.
+Since Las Palomas in Rocky Point is located on the beach, there are many beachfront activities available for hotel guests.
 Sunrise yoga for adults and sandcastle building competitions for kids seemed to be quite popular.

 Beach chairs and palapas are available for patrons looking for a reprieve from the hot Mexican sun.
 As is typical in Mexico, there are various vendors on the beach.
 These vendors offer drinks, food, and even various tours.
 During my stay, I saw sky gliders, banana boats, and personal watercraft rentals.

 A beach vendor pours hot sauce over a fresh mango.
 Tasty!

 Notice the glider?